kedro-org/kedro/docs/source/03_tutorial/04_create_pipelines.md

 ### Adding the functions to `nodes.py`

-Add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each input a raw dataframe and output a dataframe containing pre-processed data:
+Open `src/kedro_tutorial/pipelines/data_processing/nodes.py` and add the code below, which provides two functions (`preprocess_companies` and `preprocess_shuttles`) that each input a raw dataframe and output a dataframe containing pre-processed data:

 <details>
 <summary><b>Click to expand</b></summary>